-While the university operates from three campuses and it has several subsidiaries which are included in this report, they cannot be easily separated into facilities.
+While the university operates from three main campuses and it has several subsidiaries which are referred to in this report, they cannot be easily separated into facilities.
 AUT Foundation and AUT Ventures occupy space within the university campuses and are included in the total emissions.
 However, the companies owned by AUT Ventures are excluded from the organisational boundary, as the staff do not occupy space in AUT buildings, book travel through AUT, nor does AUT Ventures exercise control over their Boards.
 The City, South and North campuses which form Auckland University of Technology have not been separated out in this report.
-The Warkworth Observatory (which closed in 2023) and the Mangere Refugee Centre are both excluded from the organisational boundary.
+The Mangere Refugee Centre is excluded from the organisational boundary.